strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 Practitioner Key
 ^^^^^^^^^^^^^^^^

-A unique identifier for a practitioner within the responsible organisation.
-Assigned by the organisation.
+A unique identifier for a practitioner within the responsible provider organisation.
+Assigned by either the PHN or provider organisation depending on local procedures.

 :Field name: practitioner_key